nikhitha-insights/global-tech-layoffs-analysis/README.md

 - **Industry Impact**: Customer services, retail, and transportation most affected
 - **Full Shutdowns**: 115 companies laid off 100% of their workforce
 - **Funding Effect:**
-  - High-funded firms (> $200M) shed the most jobs in absolute numbers but at smaller percentages
-  - Low-funded firms (< $50M) cut 40%+ of staff on average
+  - High-funded firms (> $200M) shed the most jobs in absolute numbers but at smaller percentages while, Low-funded firms (< $50M) cut 40%+ of staff on average.
-  - Layoffs occurred across early-stage, growth, late-stage, and post-IPO companies
+    Layoffs occurred across early-stage, growth, late-stage, and post-IPO companies

 ## Conclusion
 This exploratory analysis uncovers key patterns in global tech layoffs, including peak periods, most affected industries and countries, repeat layoffs, and funding-stage effects.
 The insights provide a clear view of workforce reduction trends in the tech sector from 2020 to 2023.